Skip to Content

 How do You Make Purchases on a Cruise?

-You are able to assign multiple people’s cruise accounts to the same card if you’d like to or each person can have a separate card attached.
+You can assign multiple people’s cruise accounts to the same card if you like, or each person can have a separate card attached.

-On almost all cruise lines your card will be assigned to your cruise card for you, on MSC cruises there are machines onboard where you attach your card to your cruise card.
+On almost all cruise lines, your payment card will be attached to your cruise card for you.
+On MSC cruises, there are machines onboard where you attach your own credit card to your cruise card.

 Assigning Your Account to Your Cruise Card

-Many people use lanyards to carry their cruise cards but I prefer a cardholder stuck to the back of my phone.
-There are lots of options such as belt attachments or in a purse.
+Many people use lanyards to carry their cruise cards, but I prefer a cardholder stuck to the back of my phone.
+There are lots of options, such as belt attachments or purses.

 When ordering or making a purchase you simply hand over your cruise card instead of handing over cash or a credit card.
 It’s very easy which is the main reason why cruise lines do it.